prometheus-operator/prometheus-operator/contrib/kube-prometheus/docs/monitoring-other-namespaces.md

 # Monitoring other Kubernetes Namespaces
-This guide will help you monitor applications in other Namespaces, which is only enabled for the `Default` Namespace during Install.
+This guide will help you monitor applications in other Namespaces.
+By default the RBAC rules are only enabled for the `Default` and `kube-system` Namespace during Install.

 # Setup
 You have to give the list of the Namespaces that you want to be able to monitor.